oirlab/liger_iris_pipeline/docs/source/installation.rst

 Python Environment
 ------------------

 It is highly recommended users create a new Python environment with either `venv <https://docs.python.org/3/library/venv.html>`_ or `Anaconda <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
-The pipeline supports Python versions 3.11 or newer; older versions of Python may work but have not been tested.
+The pipeline supports Python versions 3.12 or newer.
 Once configured, activate the new Python environment.

 CRDS